 Microsoft Entra Identity

-Section titled “Microsoft Entra Identity”To use Microsoft Entra Identity as an OIDC provider, you need to create two App registrations in Entra ID and configure them to use with the Tenzir UI and the Tenzir Platform CLI.
+Section titled “Microsoft Entra Identity”To use Microsoft Entra Identity as an OIDC provider, you need to create two app registrations in Entra ID and configure them for use with the Tenzir UI and the Tenzir Platform CLI.

 Follow these steps to create the required resources: